elixirschool/elixirschool/_posts/2020-04-24-instrumenting-phoenix-with-live-dashboard.md

 The recent release of the [LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard) library allows us to visualize our application metrics, performance and behavior in real-time.
 In this post, we'll add LiveDashboard to our Phoenix app, examine the out-of-the-box features and take a look under the hood to understand how LiveDashboard hooks into Telemetry events in order to visualize them.

 ## The App

 We'll be working with the Phoenix app we set up for our Telemetry series of blog posts, [Quantum](https://github.com/elixirschool/telemetry-code-along/tree/live-dashboard).
 The Quantum app doesn't do much--it really just exists to be measured.
 In this post, we'll set up a Telemetry supervisor that implements a set of metrics definitions for Telemetry events.
-The metrics we'll define match up to some out-of-the-box Telemetry events emitted by Phoenix and Ecto..
+The metrics we'll define match up to some out-of-the-box Telemetry events emitted by Phoenix and Ecto.
 For a deeper dive on Telemetry events, check out our series of posts on [Instrumenting Phoenix with Telemetry](https://elixirschool.com/blog/instrumenting-phoenix-with-telemetry-part-one/).
 Upcoming posts in this series take a closer look at the out-of-the-box Telemetry events offered by Phoenix and Ecto, walkthrough how to add our own Telemetry events and more.

 ### The Code